 The duty-free zone and the beforementioned shop are the only places where you can do some shopping.
 After leaving the airport, you are not allowed to go to any stores for 5 days.
 The car rental companies were also open and an Arion Bank where you could exchange money.
 Everything else was closed (e.g. restaurants).

 I exchanged 100 EUR for ISK just in case but it was completely unnecessary and at the end of the trip I still had some cash left.
 Everywhere in Iceland I paid with my Revolut card and depending on my needs I exchanged money through the Revolut app.
 Thanks to that I didn’t have to worry about the amount of cash in ISK and about finding the place with the best exchange rate.

 Public transport cannot be used during quarantine.
 You can get around by taxi or a rented car.
 We decided to rent a car to get from the airport to the city and used the opportunity to go for a walk near Reykjavik.

 Accordingly, to Reykjavik Excursions, people who are subject to quarantine can use the Flybus to get to Reykjavik because it’s not classified as public transport.

 Rules during quarantine in Iceland

-Currently the quarantine in Iceland lasts for 5 days.
+Currently, the quarantine in Iceland lasts for 5 days.
 It starts the day after arriving on the island.
 This is not a 100% quarantine, as you are allowed to go for walks.
-However, the main point is to minimize the contacts with other people, so you cannot go to any shops or restaurants.
+However, the main point is to minimize the contact with other people, so you cannot go to any shops or restaurants.
 Icelandic authorities prepared a document with rules for travellers during quarantine.
 Here are some of the highlights.